Kelechi-Okorie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 5-rev_string.c - reverses a string
 File 6-puts2.c - prints every other character of a string File 7-puts_half.c - prints half of a string
+File 8-print_array.c - prints n elements of an array